Walker School Board & Leadership Ravaged By Nepotism and Ethics Dilemmas

 A Look At The Rules

-In 2010, Georgia Senate Bill 84 passed, changing several provisions related to local boards of education, including:
+In 2010, the Georgia General Assembly passed Senate Bill 84, changing several provisions related to local boards of education, including:

 Thanks for reading Elliot Pierce Updates!
 Subscribe for free to receive new posts and support my work.